 Figure 4 identifies the significance of each character in the HarmonicGuard® Active filter part number.
-An example of a completed part number would be ALC100A01H0010.
-This designates an enclosed HarmonicGuard® Active filter that is rated for 100 amps, 480 Volts, and has an HMI Interface Module Package.
+An example of a completed part number would be ALC050A01HB00S.
+This designates an enclosed Type 1 HarmonicGuard® Active filter that is rated for 50 amps, 480 Volts, and has an HMI Interface Module Package module for 3-Level Topology (Gen 2).
+A HGA filter that utilizes 2-level power topology is denoted as Generation 1 in their part numbering scheme.